Twist3d-Fate/DQN-Trading-Bot/README.md

 # DQN-Trading-Bot
 A Deep Q Learning Network Applied to Trading Using Lumibot and Alpaca

+## Disclaimer
+This project is purely for educational purposes and not intended to be used for serious trading with real money on the line.
+The author incurs no liability for any potential losses as the result of the usage of this model.
+All trading conducted with or assisted by this model is at the discretion of the user.
+USE AT YOUR OWN RISK.

 ## Setup
 Create an account at [Alpaca](https://alpaca.markets/) and generate an API key and secret key to connect to the agent.